The wc Command: Counting Words, Lines, and Characters

 Basic Word Count

-This command specifically counts and displays only the number of lines inmyfile.txt
+This command specifically counts and displays only the number of lines inmyfile.txt.
+Counting Words Only

-This command counts and displays only the number of words inmyfile.txt
+This command counts and displays only the number of words inmyfile.txt.
+Counting Characters Only

 This command will output the counts for each file individually, followed by a total count for all files combined.Commonly used flags